tanis2000/Curse-of-Strahd-Reloaded/Atto III - La Terra Spezzata/Arco P - Il Colpo a Ravenloft.md

 <p><strong><em>Skinchange.</em></strong> When Anastrasya is reduced to 0 hit points, her skin sloughs off, revealing a giant, bloated, grotesque bat.
 Her statistics are then instantly replaced by the statistics of her second form.
 Her initiative count doesn’t change.
 Excess damage doesn't carry over to her new form, but she retains any conditions she had in her previous form.
 <h3>Actions</h3>
 <p><strong><em>Multiattack.</em></strong> Anastrasya makes three attacks with her flying sword, or two with her claws.</p>
+<p><strong><em>Bite.</em></strong> <em>Melee Weapon Attack:</em> <span class="highlight">+6 to hit</span>, reach 5 ft., one willing creature, or a creature that is grappled by Anastrasya, incapacitated, or restrained. <em>Hit:</em> <span class="highlight">6 (1d6 + 3) piercing damage plus 7 (2d6) necrotic damage</span>.
+The target's hit point maximum is reduced by an amount equal to the necrotic damage taken, and Anastrasya regains hit points equal to that amount.
+The target dies if this effect reduces its hit point maximum to 0.
+Each time the target finishes a long rest without being bitten again, it can roll one of its hit dice and add its Constitution modifier.
+The target’s maximum hit points increase by an amount equal to the result.
+(This increase can’t raise the target’s hit points above its original maximum.)</p>
 <p><strong><em>Claws.</em></strong> <em>Melee Weapon Attack:</em> +6 to hit, reach 5 ft., one target. <em>Hit:</em> 8 (2d4 + 3) slashing damage.
 Instead of dealing damage, Anastrasya can grapple the target (escape DC 13).</p>
 <p><strong><em>Flying Sword.</em></strong> <em>Melee Weapon Attack:</em> +6 to hit, reach 30 ft., one target. <em>Hit:</em> 7 (1d8 + 3) slashing damage.</p>
 <h3>Bonus Actions</h3>